-What to do in the event of death?
+What should you do in the event of a death?

-- Report death (if the deceased person has not died in hospital)
+- Report the death (if the deceased did not die in hospital)

-- Contact the family doctor to issue the treatment certificate
+- Contact your GP to obtain a treatment certificate

-- if the cause of death is unclear, an autopsy may be required by the medical police
+- if the cause of death is unclear, a post-mortem examination by the medical police may be required

-- the cause of death cannot be disclosed due to medical confidentiality (except in the case of a written release from medical confidentiality during the person's lifetime)
+- The cause of death cannot be disclosed due to medical confidentiality (unless a written waiver of medical confidentiality has been provided during the person’s lifetime)

 When and to whom do I have to report the death?